SSWConsulting/SSW.Website/scripts/ReadMe.md

 3. Enter your desired amount, You'll need about $0.06 per page.
 (It's unreasonable to expect people to pay to run the script so I've created a todo for replacing this implementation with an olm)
 4. Navigate to `https://platform.openai.com/api-keys`
 5. Click "+ Create new secret key" | Create new secret key **Note**
-6. Save the key in Keeper or your password manager of choic
+6. Save the key in Keeper or your password manager of choice